yaelwrites/Big-Ass-Data-Broker-Opt-Out-List/README.md

 ### ☠ TruthFinder
 First, request your public data at [https://www.truthfinder.com/suppression-center](https://www.truthfinder.com/suppression-center).
 Then, fill out a suppression request form.
 Find and remove your information at [https://www.truthfinder.com/opt-out/v2/submit](https://www.truthfinder.com/opt-out/v2/submit).
 You can also send your removal request in the mail to TruthFinder, attn: OptOut, 2534 State St., Suite 473, San Diego, CA 92101.
 If you find your information after you have opted out, contact Truthfinder at (800) 699-8081 or [help@truthfinder.com](mailto:help@truthfinder.com).
 You can also contact TruthFinder by filling out a web form at [https://www.truthfinder.com/contact/](https://www.truthfinder.com/contact/).
+If you are working through this list, you may have already removed this data at Intelius’ suppression center site.

 ### Unmask
 Look for your data here: [https://unmask.com/](https://unmask.com/).